sebasmonia/sharper/README.md

 When selecting a target for a command, there's completion for projects or solutions within the current `project.el` project.
 That usually means the current repository.

-## Beta status

-This package is in beta status, and active development.
-However I consider it stable and will avoid breaking changes as much as possible.